mcneel/developer.rhino3d.com/content/en/guides/grasshopper/csharp-essentials/2-csharp-basics/index.md

 ## Next Steps

-There are the basics of the Python datastructures, next learn the Python's [script anatomy](/guides/rhinopython/primer-101/3-script-anatomy/).
+There are the basics of the Python data structures.
+Next, learn Python's [script anatomy](/guides/rhinopython/primer-101/3-script-anatomy/).